rsanjoseo/alixar/README.md

 [![Build Status](https://scrutinizer-ci.com/g/rsanjoseo/alixar/badges/build.png?b=master)](https://scrutinizer-ci.com/g/rsanjoseo/alixar/build-status/master)
 [![Code Intelligence Status](https://scrutinizer-ci.com/g/rsanjoseo/alixar/badges/code-intelligence.svg?b=master)](https://scrutinizer-ci.com/code-intelligence)

-# Alixar ERP & CRM, una refactorización completa de Dolibarr
+# Alixar ERP & CRM, a complete refactoring of Dolibarr

+### VERY IMPORTANT: Do not use Alixar in production, because the refactoring process is in progress and will take us some time.

-Alixar es una refactorización completa del paquete Dolibarr (https://github.com/dolibarr/dolibarr).
+Alixar is a complete refactoring of the Dolibarr package (https://github.com/dolibarr/dolibarr).

-Puede encontrar información adicional en https://alxarafe.es

-Dolibarr ERP & CRM es una completa aplicación de gestión empresarial que ayuda a gestionar la actividad de su organización (contactos, proveedores, facturas, pedidos, stocks, agenda…).

-Es un paquete de software de código abierto (escrito en PHP con mejoras opcionales de JavaScript) diseñado para pequeñas, medianas o grandes empresas, fundaciones y autónomos.

-Puede utilizarlo, estudiarlo, modificarlo o distribuirlo libremente según su licencia.

-Puede usarlo como una aplicación independiente o como una aplicación web para acceder a él desde Internet o una LAN.

-Dolibarr tiene una potente y activa comunidad, pero la tecnología sobre la que se basa, está totalmente obsoleta.

-## NOTICIAS Y REDES SOCIALES

-Puede seguir a Dolibarr en los siguientes enlaces:
+You can find additional information at https://alxarafe.com

+Dolibarr ERP & CRM is a complete business management application that helps manage the activity of your organization ( contacts, suppliers, invoices, orders, stocks, agenda...).

+It is an open source software package (written in PHP with optional JavaScript enhancements) designed to small, medium or large companies, foundations and freelancers.

+You can use it, study it, modify it or distribute it freely according to your license.

+You can use it as a standalone application or as a web application to access it from the Internet or a LAN.

+Dolibarr has a powerful and active community, but the technology on which it is based is totally outdated.

+## NEWS AND SOCIAL MEDIA

+You can follow Dolibarr at the following links:

 - [Facebook](https://www.facebook.com/dolibarr)
 - [Twitter](https://www.twitter.com/dolibarr)